smhg/sepa-qr-php/README.md

 # sepa-qr-php [![Build status](https://api.travis-ci.org/smhg/sepa-qr-php.png)](https://travis-ci.org/smhg/sepa-qr-php)
 Generates SEPA QR codes based on the [European Payments Council's standard](http://www.europeanpaymentscouncil.eu/index.cfm/knowledge-bank/epc-documents/quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer/epc069-12-quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer1/).
 These QR codes are scannable by many mobile banking apps.
 Because app support is at a decent level, it is a good idea to print such a code on an invoice.

-Extends the [QrCode](https://github.com/endroid/QrCode) library preserving all its functionality in case lower level QR code manipulation is needed.
+Extends [endroid/qr-code](https://github.com/endroid/QrCode) preserving all its functionality in case lower level QR code manipulation is needed.

 > **PHP 5.6 and <7.1 support:** use version 2.x of this library.